gitrdm/ltnexp03/ABSTRACTION_CONSISTENCY_REVIEW.md

 **Overall Assessment:** The codebase is **well-positioned for abstraction consistency** with minor refinements needed to fully realize the architectural vision.
 The infrastructure exists; it just needs consistent adoption across all modules.

 **Recommendation:** **Proceed with implementation** of Priority 1 (Protocol Adoption) as it provides the highest value for the investment and aligns with the existing architectural direction.

+---

+## ✅ Protocol Adoption Phase Complete

+- All core registries (`ConceptRegistry`, `FrameRegistry`, `ClusterRegistry`) now explicitly implement their respective protocols with correct generic parameters.
+- `HybridConceptRegistry` protocol compliance is now explicit and robust, using dynamic delegation and placeholder methods where needed.
+- All protocol compliance and regression tests pass.
+- The codebase is now ready for the next phase: mixin cleanup and data model consolidation.

+---